jgato/jgato/jgato-red-blog/content/posts/Claude-ZTP-Commands/index.md

 ```

-From now on, it will use the visualization command every 5 minutes until the cluster is fully created.
-I only show you the visualization final status:
+The visualization command runs every 5 minutes until the cluster is fully deployed.
+The process typically takes 1-3 hours.

 ```

 ```

-## Conclusion and learnings
+## Key Learnings

-I think the most important part here are, as usual, the learnings.
-All these examples interacting with LLMs are always shown as the final successful result.
-But we have to be honest, and humble, and these were my main struggles:
+The most valuable part of this project has been the lessons learned.
+LLM examples always show the final successful result, but let me be honest about the main challenges I faced:

-### prompting the user at the beginning
+### Upfront User Prompting

-I want to make a whole redeployment, with errors control and re-tries.
-But I dont want the model to ask me to configure the secrets 1 hour and half after invoking the command.
-I want to trigger it and leave it running, with the confidence that is finished when I am back.
+I needed the model to handle the entire redeployment with error control and retries, but without asking for secrets 90 minutes into execution.
+I wanted to trigger it and walk away confidently.

-The context configuration was pretty tricky about doing everything at starting phase, and instruct the model to keep it using all over the process.
-Looks easy, but not deterministic nature of the model made it complex.
+Getting the model to gather all necessary context upfront and maintain it throughout the process proved challenging.
+The non-deterministic nature of LLMs made this harder than it sounds.

-### Model dont take decisions
+### Preventing Unwanted Decision-Making

-This was something important for me.
-The model dont take decisions.
-It has a list of to-do.
-Some waits, and waits, and be patient.
-These ZTP operations are usually super repeatable.
-In a controlled environment, when you have deployed clusters hundreds of times, it will not fail.
-So, it is expected the process will not fail.
-Keep to model waiting but not taking decisions, or it would brake the process.
+ZTP operations are highly repeatable.
+In a controlled environment where I've deployed clusters hundreds of times, failures are rare and expected to succeed.
+I needed the model to follow the task list patiently without making decisions that could break the process.

-Happened, specially during redeployments, that it takes too long for the process.
-The model tries to debug, and to find out a possible problem, and even worst: try to fix it.
-It is not the intention of this workflow.
-Here we dont debug, we dont try to find problems, and of course, we dont want the model try to fix things.
-Maybe instruct the model, that if is takes too long to break.
-I will see what happened when I am back.
+During long redeployments, the model would sometimes try to debug, investigate problems, or even attempt fixes.
+This wasn't the goal.
+I don't want debugging or problem-solving during these workflows.
+If something takes too long, just break and let me investigate when I return.

-### Models try to do more work than expected
+### Over-Engineering by the Model

-One of the commands that took me more time is the cluster visualization status.
-It was crazy.
-Even if I had an structure of what I wanted to visualize, some times the model tries to do their own inspection and show different things.
-This breaks a kind of "application experience" that you always have the same result and the same visualization of the status.
-To constrain the model to only visualize what I wanted to show was painful.
+The cluster status visualization command was particularly challenging.
+Even with a clear structure, the model would sometimes improvise its own inspection and show different information.
+This broke the consistent "application experience" I wanted.

-This one is also very related to "dont take decisions".
-After visualize the status, it tried many times to find out more about what could be failing.
-Or trying to give more details than need it.
-"Such a smarty-pants model".
-Not always more is better..
+Constraining the model to show only what I specified was painful.
+After displaying status, it would often investigate potential failures or provide unnecessary details.
+Sometimes, less is more.

-### No deterministic commands
+### Non-Deterministic Command Execution

-During the build I have tried to use as much "natural language" as possible.
-If I have to script too much...
-I would just do the model to do a super complete, long, and hard to maintain shell script.
-This was not my objective.
-But for some steps, I had to use an script for constrain at maximum how to execute some actions.
+I wanted to use natural language as much as possible.
+If I had to script everything, I might as well write a complete shell script—that wasn't my goal.
+However, for some steps, I needed scripts to constrain exactly how actions execute.

-Otherwise, the model always try to solve the command on a different way.
-For example, to a get a secret it would be done with:
+Otherwise, the model would execute the same command in different ways.
+For example, getting a secret could be:
- * `oc --kubeconfig get secret <params>` or,
+* `oc --kubeconfig get secret <params>`
 * `oc get secret --kubeconfig <params> && oc get secret <params>`
- * or whatever other combination like combining `echo` with a command.
-Other times, using `cat` and pipes, etc. I guess you understand the point.
+* Various combinations with `echo`, `cat`, pipes, etc.

-It is not only that makes you lost the control, in general is pretty smart.
-My point here is security.
-Claude Code, and other tools, use different mechanisms to allow some approved commands without user intervention.
-For hours, I tried to have my allow list very controlled.
-So, I would have things like:
+While generally smart, this variability becomes a security concern.
+Claude Code uses permission mechanisms to allow approved commands without user intervention.
+I spent hours controlling my allow list:

 ```json
   "permissions": {